Computations meet Experiments to Advance the Enzymatic Depolymerization of Plastics One Atom at a Time

 Organisers

-Plastic materials are essential in modern life, serving various sectors such as energy, technology, construction, health, and transportation.
-Annually, the global plastic polymers market exceeds 500 million metric tons, with plastic production growing by 35% over the past decade and projected to reach 700 million metric tons by 2030.
-Single-use plastics, such as Poly(ethylene terephthalate) (PET), are widely used in the manufacture of fabrics and containers for beverages and food, commonly discarded after use.
-Unfortunately, the global recycling rate is low (<30%), with the majority of plastics estimated to be incinerated, landfilled, or leaked into the environment worldwide [1, 2].
+Workshop: Plastic materials are crucial in modern life, with an annual market exceeding 500 million metric tons, growing by 35% over the past decade and projected to reach 700 million metric tons by 2030.
+Single-use plastics, such as PET, are widely used in fabrics and containers but are often discarded, with global recycling rates below 30%, leading to incineration, landfilling, or environmental leakage [1, 2].

-While industrial deployment of enzyme-based PET depolymerization appears at the horizon [2], continuous improvements are required to establish and sustain a circular economy for PET and plastics in general.
+While enzyme-based PET depolymerization appears at the horizon [2], continuous improvements are needed to establish a circular economy for PET and plastics in general.
 Today, we are living in an exciting time where the convergence of experimental and computational techniques allows us to raise new questions and open up novel directions: what strategies are most effective in improving both the thermostability and catalytic efficiency of PET hydrolases?
 How can we make these enzymes resistant to lower pH values?
 What is the detailed mechanism of action at the solid/liquid interface where PET depolymerization occurs?
 How does the enzyme interact with crystalline and amorphous regions of PET?
 Is depolymerization of the crystalline region of PET achievable?
 How can the effects of product inhibition on enzyme activity be reduced during PET depolymerization?
 Additionally, what are the technical and economic challenges in scaling up enzyme-based PET depolymerization to an industrial level?
 How can the process be made cost-competitive with traditional PET manufacturing methods?
 What potential new PET hydrolases can be discovered from natural diversity or designed through human intervention?
 How can detailed structural and functional characterizations of enzyme-substrate interactions improve our understanding and facilitate the rational design of more effective enzymes?
-Furthermore, we all keep on wondering to what extent what we are learning about PET degradation can be extended and applied to the degradation of other plastics, such as PBS (Polybutylene Succinate) or PBT (Polybutylene Terephthalate).
+Furthermore, we all keep on wondering to what extent what we are learning about PET degradation can be extended and applied to the degradation of other plastics, such as PBS, PBT, PEF, or PLA.

-With this spirit, we aim to bring together leading experts in computational and experimental approaches for enzymatic plastic depolymerization to discuss open questions in the field, foster collaborations, and tackle pressing challenges in the computer-aided design of next-generation plastic-degrading enzymes.
-Come to join our discussions!
+The aim is to bring together experts and practitioners of computational and experimental approaches for enzymatic plastic depolymerization to discuss open questions, foster collaboration, and tackle challenges in the design of next-generation plastic-degrading enzymes.
+Join us in beatiful Trieste for these exciting discussions!

 References